 Empower your team and protect your business.

-Collect all your notes about your employees’ performance throughout the year — taking into consideration their self-review, their peer reviews, and any data that is relevant.
+Collect all your notes about your employees’ performance during the given review period — taking into consideration their self-review, their peer reviews, and any data that is relevant.
 Square, for example, breaks down sales data by employee to get a picture of who’s hitting their marks (and who’s not).

-Structure the meeting
+Structure the review meeting

 Start by outlining the meeting’s agenda.
-For example, you could say something like, “Today we’re going to look at four key areas: your past performance, your current performance, your peer reviews, and your 2016 goals and objectives.”
-Then walk them through each, referring back to the document you prepared to help guide the conversation.
+For example, you could say something like, “Today we’re going to look at five key areas: your past performance, your current performance, your peer reviews, your areas of improvement, and your 2021 goals and objectives.”
+Then walk them through each, referring back to the evaluation form you prepared to help guide the conversation.

 At the end, make sure that you’re both leaving the meeting on the same page and have set a clear path forward.
-Employees need to feel like they got something out of it, so they have an actionable plan about what to do next.
+Employees need to feel like they got something out of the review so they have an actionable plan about what to do next.

 Give bonuses or incentives where due

 They can also directly affect your bottom line by being your top salespeople.
 This is something you can measure through Square, which has a wealth of information on which employees at which locations are bringing in the most sales.

 One drawback, however, is that exceptional employees aren’t recognized for their work, and those who are perhaps underperforming may not be given much incentive to improve.
-As an alternative to giving the entire company a bonus, companies can do other things like fun holiday gifts or new perks.
+As an alternative to giving the entire company a bonus, you can do other things like offering fun holiday gifts or new perks.